eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 ## 1. Create an In-vehicle Digital Twin Model With DTDL

-In this section, you will learn how to create a in-vehicle digital twin model with DTDL.
+In this section, you will learn how to create an in-vehicle digital twin model with DTDL.

 The `{repo-root-dir}/digital-twin-model/dtdl` directory contains sample DTDL files which describe our sample in-vehicle digital twin model.
 This model consists of an airbag seat massager; camera; human machine interface (HMI); heating, ventilation, and air conditioning (HVAC) system; and an on-board diagnostics (OBD).